 On my first visit to the Katla ice cave it looked like this:

-The ice cave was dark inside, different from the blue seasonal ice caves, yet extraordinarily beautiful.
+The ice cave was dark inside, yet extraordinarily beautiful.

 As you can see in my photos then special crampons are needed for walking on the ice and helmets with headlamps.

 The glacier crampons give us a very good grip on the ice, so they are very much appreciated.